IbrahemSarayrah/reading-notes/Class-13.md

 #### What is a status code 202?

-* This code tells the client that the request was valid, but its processing will finish sometime in the future, and often used for asynchronous processing
+* This code tells the client that the request was valid, but its processing will finish sometime in the future, and often used for asynchronous processing.

 #### What is a status code 308?